Effective December 14, 2020, candidates have the flexibility to test online, at Prometric centers, or a combination of both options.

 - Whiteboard tool: To maintain the ARE's security, scratch paper is no longer permitted for in-person or online exams.
 With the exam's whiteboard tool, you can take notes, outline potential solutions, and more using an online whiteboard option.

-- PSI: In summer 2021, NCARB will switch to a new test administration vendor, PSI, for both in-person and online testing.
+- PSI: In early 2022, NCARB will switch to a new test administration vendor, PSI, for both in-person and online testing.

 - ARE 5.0 Guidelines